tinytangent/SUNCGtoolbox/README.md

 # SUNCG Data Documentation
 We provide a simple C++ based toolbox for the SUNCG dataset.
-Please see our [http://suncg.cs.princeton.edu][project webpage] and [http://sscnet.cs.princeton.edu][paper] for more details about the data and downloads.
+Please see our [webpage](http://suncg.cs.princeton.edu) and [paper](http://sscnet.cs.princeton.edu) for more details about the data and downloads.

 ### Data Organization
 The downloaded and unzipped SUNCG files should be organized as follows: